 After 12 months, the application will be filed with the international PCT receiving office (RO).
 There then follows what's known as an international phase, during which time the International Searching Authority (ISA), a body that will search patents and prior art to determine whether the invention is patentable and prepares its findings in an International Search Report (ISR).
 After 18 months, the patent is published to the world.
 After around thirty months have elapsed, the national phase begins, as patent granted only at national level, or, in the case of Europe it can be via the European Patent Office (EPO).

-This chunk of extra time allows for applicants to research further whether the are likely to be granted patents at national level, as well as being able to further investigate commercial viability of the invention.
-It is not necessary to wait thirty months; indeed it is possible to request early entry into the national phase, but thirty months is the typical timeframe, especially as often, during this time, extra searches will be conducted.
+This chunk of extra time allows for applicants to research further whether they are likely to be granted patents at national level, as well as being able to further investigate commercial viability of the invention.
+It is not necessary to wait thirty months; indeed it is possible to request early entry into the national phase, but thirty months is the typical time-frame, especially as often, during this time, extra searches will be conducted.
 The applicant will then pursue national offices for the granting of the patent.

 What happens after a patent is granted?